 The disks mounted on the building represent ancient gold coins.

 The curled ruyi figures throughout the structure represent heavenly clouds.

-At night you’ll see a different color illuminating the top of the tower.
+From 6 PM to 10 PM you’ll see a different color illuminating the top of the tower.
 The following are what days correlate with the varying colors you’ll see at the top of Taipei’s massive tower:

 - Monday: red

 - Wednesday: yellow